grafana/grafana/docs/sources/alerting/unified-alerting/message-templating.md

 # Message templating

 Notifications sent via [contact points]({{< relref "./contact-points.md" >}}) are built using templates.
-Grafana comes with default templates, but they can also be customized.
-The Grafana's notification templates are based on the [Go templating system](https://golang.org/pkg/text/template).
-Note that some fields are evaluated as text, and others as HTML which will affect escaping.
-Most of contact point fields can be templated, and reusable templates can be created and used in multiple contact points.
+Grafana comes with default templates which you can customize.
+Grafana's notification templates are based on the [Go templating system](https://golang.org/pkg/text/template) where some fields are evaluated as text, while others are evaluated as HTML which can affect escaping.
+Since most of the contact point fields can be templated, you can create reusable templates and them in multiple contact points.

 ## Template data

-Data that is passed to templates as well as sent as payload to webhook pushes.
+Template data is passed on to templates as well as sent as payload to webhook pushes.

 Name              | Type     | Notes
 ------------------|----------|-----------------------------------------------------------------